-Akrotiri’s strategic position on the primary coastal sailing route between Cyprus and Minoan Crete also made it an essential point for the copper trade thus allowing Akrotiri to become an important centre for processing copper.
+Akrotiri’s strategic position on the primary coastal sailing route between Cyprus and Minoan Crete also made it an essential point for the copper trade, thus allowing Akrotiri to become an essential center for processing copper.

-Paved streets demonstrate Akrotiri’s prosperity, as did the extensive drainage system, the production of high-quality pottery, and craft specialisation which all point to a high level of sophistication.
-The settlement all came to an end, however with the volcanic eruption probably between 1570 to 1500 BC.
+Paved streets demonstrate Akrotiri’s prosperity, as did the extensive drainage system, the production of high-quality pottery, and craft specialization, which all point to a high level of sophistication.
+The settlement all came to an end, however, with the volcanic eruption probably between 1570 to 1500 BC.
 Egyptian New Kingdom records refer to a vast explosion with widespread impacts at about this time in the Aegean Sea.